/ Environmental /

 Inside WM’s Natural Gas Fleet

 In 2019, we began using RNG captured from dairy and hog operations as an additional source of fuel.
 Converting waste manure to RNG is a win-win: it reduces methane emissions at a dairy farm and reduces vehicle emissions from trucks on the road.
-Dairy RNG also delivers a significantly lower carbon intensity than diesel or even landfill RNG, meaning that fewer emissions are associated with its production and consumption than other fuel types.
-WM is also piloting a project to use biodiesel where CNG fuel is not available or practical, allowing us to further reduce our fossil fuel-derived diesel use.
+WM is also piloting a project to use biodiesel where compressed natural gas fuel is not available or practical, allowing us to further reduce our fossil fuel-derived diesel use.

 Beyond using cleaner fuel, we are decreasing the amount of fuel we consume via logistics solutions, including route optimization technology that allows us to reach customers while traveling the shortest possible distance.
 Efficient routing translates into reduced fuel consumption and associated emissions, while also improving the quality of our service by limiting delays.